lutianzhou001/neofura-doc/docs/APIs/GetNep11OwnedByAddress.md

-## GetNetFeeRange
+## GetNep11OwnedByAddress

-To get the netfee range
+To get the Nep11 owned by address

 ### input